spiral/docs/framework/bootloaders.md

 # Bootloaders
-The Bootloader classes responsible for pre-initialization on your application parts, configure proper container bindings and environment initialization (i.e. http routes).
-In many cases bootloaders will be used to represent 3rd party applications.
+The Bootloader classes responsible for pre-initialization of your application, use them to configure proper container bindings and environment initialization (i.e. http routes).

 > Make sure you read about [Container and DI](/framework/container.md).